matcha-devs/matcha/README.md

 4. To import dependencies, **run**: ```go mod tidy```.
 5. To run tests, **run**: ```go test ./...```.

+### CSS (Tailwind) contributing

+1. Run `npm install`
+2. After modifying tailwind files (e.g. tailwind.config.js), run `npm run build-css`

+If the Mac-only dependency of tailwind (fsevents) silently fails (unlikely), you will get an error like `fsevents.watch is not a function`

+Then run `npm install fsevents --no-save` and proceed based on NPM's error output.
 ## Dependencies

 * Development environments optimized for **GoLand**